Joseph-Mutua/fermat_near_misses_generator/README.md

 ```
 Now navigate to the project folder and run the program `python3 fermat_near_misses.py`

-**Note:** For this example I will only run 2 iterations for the sake of demonstration.
+**Note:** For this example I will run only 2 iterations for the sake of brevity.
+Generally the more the better.